tuxor1337/dictmaster/README.md

     ./dictmaster.py PLUGIN_NAME

-You find available plugins in the `plugins` directory.
+You find available plugins in the `dictmaster/plugins` directory.
+Some plugins need addition plugin-specific option string that you can provide with the `--popts OPTION` parameter, e.g.:

+    ./dictmaster.py zeno --popts "Pape-1880"

-Your dictionary data will be saved to `data/PLUGIN_NAME/stardict.*` in stardict format.
+Your dictionary data will be saved (by default) to `data/PLUGIN_NAME/stardict.*` in stardict format.
 (Note that for some dictionaries the directory `data/PLUGIN_NAME/res` is also needed.)

+Interrupting the running process with Ctrl+C should gracely cancel the process.
+From most parts of the download stage, dictmaster is able to recover and continue at a later time from where it stopped last time.
-If the data has been fetched but postprocessing fails or if you want to rerun postprocessing for whatever reason without redownloading all the data you simply add the option `--use-raw`.
+If you want to force redownloading the data add the parameter `--reset` to you command line.

 Limitations
 ---